Apply Now

 Step Six:

-NB: Occasionally, there is a short delay between uploading your institutional application and receiving your reference number.
-You will have met the application deadline so long as your institutional application has been uploaded on time, but don’t forget to upload the Centre Applicant Information Form as soon as you receive the reference number – failure to complete this form may result in your application not being considered.
+NB: Occasionally, there is a short delay between uploading your King’s application and receiving your reference number.
+You will have met the application deadline so long as your King’s application has been uploaded on time, but don’t forget to upload the Centre Applicant Information Form as soon as you receive the reference number – failure to complete this form may result in your application not being considered.

 Step Seven: